Baseball Bats and Dominance Hierarchies

 If you want to understand how power actually works, it helps to start with historians who refused to flatter humanity.

-Will and Ariel Durant were not pundits or theorists.
-They were among the most prolific historians of the 20th century, best known for The Story of Civilization—an 11-volume attempt to synthesize biology, economics, politics, culture, and philosophy into a single coherent account of human history.
+Will and Ariel Durant were not pundits or culture warriors.
+They were among the most prolific historians of the twentieth century, best known for The Story of Civilization — an eleven-volume attempt to synthesize biology, economics, politics, culture, and philosophy into a single account of human history.

 It should be mandatory reading.